bigeasy/prolific/prolific.facility/README.md

-Prolific Level
+## Prolific Facility

-Common level constants used by the Prolific Logging framework.
+Common facility identifier constants used by the Prolific Logging framework.